luisgls/SOPRANO/README.md

 GENOME=/my/directory/to/hg19.genome

 #### Important Notes
-- earlier versions of bedtools will not work
+- Earlier versions of bedtools will not work
-- tab encoding should be \t (might be a problem for windows/OSX versions)
+- Tab encoding should be \t (might be a problem for windows/OSX versions)
-- genome file is a two column file specifying the fasta id and the length of the sequence (see how to obtain it at the bottom)
+- Genome length file is a two column file specifying the fasta id and the length of the sequence (see how to obtain it at the bottom)
 - Restrict your input dataset to chromosomes 1-22 and X and Y. Remove the rest.
-- Genome file input chromosome format must coincide
+- Input chromosome number must coincide with reference genome and annotation (chr1 vs 1)

 ## Input file
 The input file is the standard output of variant effect predictor using the following command line (by providing to vep the ensembl default input file format)